amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

     value: "@every 30m"
 ```

-In this example, Dapr triggers your application by invoking the `/checkOrderBacklog` endpoint every 30 minutes.
+In this example, Dapr triggers a service by invoking the `/checkOrderBacklog` endpoint every 30 minutes.
 There are several patterns available for specifying the `schedule` value.
-See the [Cron binding documentation](https://github.com/dapr/docs/blob/master/reference/specs/bindings/cron.md) for more information.
+For more informationSee, see the [Cron binding documentation](ocs.dapr.io/operations/components/setup-bindings/supported-bindings/cron/).

-## Reference case: eShopOnDapr
+## Reference architecture: eShopOnDapr

-In eShopOnDapr, we use a *SendGrid* binding to send an email to the user when a new order is started.
-We have configured this binding in the `eshop-email.yaml` file in the components folder:
+The accompanying eShopOnDapr reference application implements an output binding example.
+It triggers the Dapr [SendGrid](https://docs.dapr.io/operations/components/setup-bindings/supported-bindings/sendgrid/) binding to send a user an email when a new order is started.
+You can find this binding in the `eshop-email.yaml` file in the components folder:

 ```yaml
 apiVersion: dapr.io/v1alpha1